plexoio/djangoviews/docs/snack/initialize/initial.md

     pip install mkdocs
     ```

-2. **Install MkDocs Material**: This is the theme used for MkDocs.
+2. If you don't see the `docs` folder automatically created then you need to initialize mkdocs manually:

     ```bash
+    mkdocs new my-project
+    cd my-new-project
+    ```

+3. **Install MkDocs Material**: This is the theme used for MkDocs.

+    ```bash
     pip install mkdocs-material

     # Do not forget
+    cd ..
     pip3 freeze > requirements.txt
     ```

-3. **Test MkDocs**: Ensure everything is working as expected, if not, reinstall Django, mkdocs & mkdocs-material.
+4. **Test MkDocs**: Ensure everything is working as expected, if not, reinstall Django, mkdocs & mkdocs-material.

     ```bash
+    cd my-new-project
     mkdocs serve
     ```